mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

 # JSON data...
 ```

-These API calls were initially a big issue for creating reliable tests, as the response depends on the server side.
-A big rule with tests is that they need to be as isolated as possible, minimizing any possible interference from external fasctors.
+These API calls were initially a big issue for creating reliable tests, as the response depends on the server
+ side.
+A big rule with tests is that they need to be as isolated as possible, minimizing any possible interference from external factors.

 There may be a connection issue, for example, or permission issues.
-Also, if another user wants to execute the test on its pc, he needs to create a testing environment on its own Notion account with a new API key, add the necessary permissions and make sure that the environment is the same for each independent run...Painful, yet still feasible for a library maintainer.
+Also, if another user wants to execute the test on its pc, they needs to create a testing environment on its own Notion account with a new API key, add the necessary permissions and make sure that the environment is the same for each independent run…Painful, yet still feasible for a library maintainer.

 However [notion-sdk-py uses Github Actions in its CI/CD pipeline](https://github.com/ramnes/notion-sdk-py/actions) for running tests on external VMs, complicating things.

 Also, many Notion objects are dependent from each other: if I want to test a comment, I must create a block first (that the comment is referring to) and a parent page containing the block.
-This results is a big sequence of API calls for creating, updating and deleting objects.
+This results is a big sequenceof API calls for creating, updating and deleting objects.
 How can I simulate them?

 ![navigation](https://thomasjfrank.com/wp-content/uploads/2021/05/Notion-Complete-Block-Reference.gif)

 ## 💡 The solution: fixtures

-[Fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) are a basic component of testing libraries: like the name says, they are "fixed" elements that are (usually) created once for session and can be used by all the tests that are needing it without calling the same function over and over again.
+[Fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) are a basic component of testing libraries: like the name says, they are “fixed” elements that are can be used by all the tests that are needing it for generating an initial state.

-To use a fixture, we can just add its name as an input parameter of the test function:
+To use a fixture, we can just add its name as an input parameter of the test function.
+This is an example of “dependency injection”, a design that aims to isolate the testing phase, which has only the task of checking that something works as expected, and its initiation phase:

 ```python
 import pytest